Reviews make me write faster! - I use the quatermaester interactive game of thrones map when writing.

 So, whether this was a dream, an interdimensional rift, or a fucking sadistic god's version of a Netflix binge, it didn't really matter in the grand scheme of things.
 The fact was that I was in the body of Renly Baratheon, and I had no idea how to reverse whatever had happened.
 So, unless I wanted to find out how painful suffering an 'accident' was, or what the food was like in the Westerosi version of Bedlam, I needed to roll with it and put on a show.

 Thank god, or I should get used to saying 'thank the gods' now before I got myself into trouble, I had Renly's memories; after a fashion.
 Memories, after all, are stored as chemical processes in the brain.
 As I had Renly's brain, I thankfully had his memories.
-How my own memories were present was a question that ran into very murky water as they had obviously been attached my….essence, soul, whatever…so that was something that I'd decided to leave well enough alone.
+How my own memories were present – and hadn't resulted in a situation that lad left me a gibbering insane wreck – was a question that ran into very murky water as they had obviously been attached my….essence, soul, whatever…so that was something that I'd decided to leave well enough alone.
 Just being grateful I was still me despite the extra memories rattling around in here.

 Unfortunately, Renly's memories came with three big problems.

 Problem one was that they were faded.
-Available as if they were films I had watched a hundred times until they were ingrained in my memory.
-Rather than as things I'd experienced myself.
+Available as if they were films I had watched a hundred times.
+Ingrained in my memory, but as an observer rather than as things I'd experienced myself.

 If I thought about say…Lord Varys…my own memories brought up what I knew of the show and books and triggered Renly's as well.
 Which was good as it meant I wasn't going to be declared insane for not knowing any of my friends.
 Even the best conmen or impersonators knew to steer clear of a target's family and close friends if you knew nothing about them.
 You simply couldn't fake that sort of close, decades long, interaction on the fly no matter how good you were.